ensf-614-group11/seng637-a4-group11/seng637-a4-group_11.md

 #### Dynamic Analysis (Execution-Based Detection)
 Dynamic Analysis is applied by mutating the source code and then comparing the runtime behaviour between the original code and the mutated version.
 Unlike Static analysis which does not require code execution, it only operates during or after execution.
 This makes dynamic analysis more computationally expensive than Static detection methods because it requires execution of the source code.
 This can be more effective than Static Analysis-Based Detection because the mutated code is run.

-In practice, we a hybrid approach could be taken for your project, but your specific approach would change depending on the size, complexity, and requirements of your codebase.
+In practice, a hybrid approach could be taken for your project, but your specific approach would change depending on the size, complexity, and requirements of your codebase.

 # A discussion of how mutation score was improved in the test suites and our design strategy.